The Project

 • The site is suitable for agricultural use as a wildflower meadow with grazing for sheep.

-Wildflowers at Meadow Blue Solar Site
+Meadow Blue

 ¹ Estimate based on most recent statistics from the Department of Energy and Climate Change showing that annual UK average domestic household consumption is 4.170 kWh